ajelenak/ndl/docs/_docs/syntax.md

 ## Shape

 The Shape entity defines the rank (number of dimensions) and extent (the size of each dimension) of an ndarray.
-This information is represented as a key-value pair:
+This information is provided in the `shape` key:

 ```yaml
 shape: [10, 20, 30]